-Material chosen for use in Category B of Prose Interpretation shall meet the following restrictions: (A) One to four selections of literature may be used.
-(B) All selections may be published, printed material, internet material or transcribed material.
+Material chosen for use in Category B of Prose Interpretation shall meet the following restrictions: (A) Two to four selections of prose may be used.
+(B) All selections may be published, printed material, internet material or transcribed material but must be prose.
 (C) No contestant shall use the same author in more than one category in the contest.
 (D) Selections from plays, screenplays, movies, and monologues shall not be used.
-(E) Anonymous works shall is preferable.
+(E) Anonymous works may be used.
+(F) No contestant shall use selections from the same literary work more than one year at UIL State Meet.
+(G) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.